ABEDAVIDscripts/Employee_Layoffs_Data_Cleaning_and_Preparation/README.md

 where company = 'Juul';
 ```

 *The record can be populated.
-Update the blank space for company Juul.*
+Update the blank value for company Juul.*

 ```sql
 UPDATE layoffs_view2